oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/prepackaged_dataflow_applications.md

 # Prepackaged DF: one way to hook up multiple components

 ## Use case
 You have already known that OCI Data Flow is a powerful service for running Spark applications, but one problem is that it will allow you to upload only one application (code) file per application.
-This may force you to white all the logics in one file, which is bad for mid-large scale applications where modularization is desired.
+This may force you to write all the logics in one file, which is bad for mid-large scale applications where modularization is desired.

 In consideration of this, Data Flow allows you to upload an archive of multiple code files as a third-party library.
 We will show how to do it step by step in this guide.